Skip to content

 mkdir -p ~/.config/shannot

-# Create profile
+# Create config with profile

-cat > ~/.config/shannot/profile.json << 'EOF'
+cat > ~/.config/shannot/config.toml << 'EOF'

 "cat", "ls", "find", "grep", "head", "tail",

-"df", "du", "free", "uptime", "ps"
+"df", "du", "free", "uptime", "ps",

 "rm -rf /",